SpamScope/spamscope/README.md

 ## Overview
 SpamScope is an advanced spam analysis tool that use [Apache Storm](http://storm.apache.org/) with [streamparse](https://github.com/Parsely/streamparse) to process a stream of mails.

-It's possible to analyze more than 5 milions of mails (without attachments post processors) for day with a 4 cores server and 4 GB of RAM (without third party analysis).
+It's possible to analyze more than 5 milions of mails for day with a 4 cores server and 4 GB of RAM (without third party analysis).

 ![Schema topology](docs/images/schema_topology.png?raw=true "Schema topology")

 ### Why should I use SpamScope
 - It's very fast: the job is splitted in functionalities that work in parallel.
-- It's flexible: you can chose what SpamScope has to do.
+- It's flexible: you can choose what SpamScope has to do.
 - It's distributed: SpamScope uses Apache Storm, free and open source distributed realtime computation system.
 - It makes JSON output that you can save where you want.
 - It's easy to setup: there are docker images and docker-compose ready for use.